PanAeon/vscode-tmgrammar-test/README.md

 Options:
-  -V, --version            output the version number -s, --scope <scope>      Language scope, e.g. source.dhall -g, --grammar <grammar>  Path to a grammar file, either .json or .xml -t, --testcases <glob>   A glob pattern which specifies testcases to run, e.g. "./tests/**/test*.dhall".
+  -V, --version            output the version number -s, --scope <scope>      Language scope, e.g. source.dhall -g, --grammar <grammar>  Path to a grammar file, either .json or .xml.
+This option can be specified multiple times if multiple grammar needed. (default: [])
+  -t, --testcases <glob>   A glob pattern which specifies testcases to run, e.g. "./tests/**/test*.dhall".
 Quotes are important!
   -c, --compact            Display output in the compact format, which is easier to use with VSCode problem matchers -h, --help               output usage information